Frequently Asked Questions about our 4G / LTE Membership Benefit

 Q: So does that mean members don't get cut off at 30GB ?

 A: That's right, the contract says "no throttling, suspension, or overage charges after 30GB".
-We just began offering this service in April 2016 so we don't have a lot of experience with how Sprint handles its policies.
-However on a test unit we have been trying out, we used 100GB of data so far in just a day and a half and there has been no problem.
+We began offering this membership benefit on the 4G/LTE network in April 2016 and so far we haven't heard of anyone being cut off for using too much data.
+Prior to that we were offering the same thing but on Clear's WiMax network and also there, nobody got cut off.
+On the first test hotspot we got in 2016, we used 100GB of data so far in just a day and a half and there was no problem.
 We assume there is some theoretical limit where Sprint will get upset but we don't know what it is.
 Our recommendation is to be cool about it and not be abusive or take advantage, but that in a general purpose scenario it should be ok.

 Q: What happens if Sprint coverage isn't good where I am ?